Utah Annual Report for an LLC

 What is an Annual Report for an LLC?

-Does Utah require Annual Reports?
+Does Utah require Annual Renewals?

 How much does it cost to file a Utah Annual Report?